Antimicrobial resistance

 Antibiotic resistance tests: Bacteria are streaked on solid medium in Petri dishes and paper disks are laid on the surface, each impregnated with a different antibiotic.
 Clear rings, such as those on the left, show that bacteria have not grown around the disks, indicating that these bacteria are not resistant.
 The bacteria on the right are fully resistant to three of seven and partially resistant to two of seven antibiotics tested.

-Antimicrobial resistance (AMR or AR) occurs when microbes evolve mechanisms that protect them from antimicrobials, which are drugs used to treat infections.
-This resistance affects all classes of microbes, including bacteria (antibiotic resistance), viruses (antiviral resistance), parasites (antiparasitic resistance), and fungi (antifungal resistance).
-Together, these adaptations fall under the AMR umbrella, posing significant challenges to healthcare worldwide.
+Antimicrobial resistance (AMR or AR) occurs when microbes evolve mechanisms that protect them from antimicrobials, which are drugs used to treat infections in humans, animals, and plants.
+Any microbe can develop resistance, including bacteria (antibiotic resistance), viruses (antiviral resistance), parasites (antiparasitic resistance), and fungi (antifungal resistance).
+Together, these adaptations fall under the AMR umbrella, posing a challenge to all countries and all demographics.
 Misuse and improper management of antimicrobials are primary drivers of this resistance, though it can also occur naturally through genetic mutations and the spread of resistant genes.

-Antibiotic resistance, a significant AMR subset, enables bacteria to survive antibiotic treatment, complicating infection management and treatment options.
+Microbes resistant to multiple drugs are termed multidrug-resistant (MDR) and are sometimes called superbugs.

+Antibiotic resistance is a serious result of AMR.
 Resistance arises through spontaneous mutation, horizontal gene transfer, and increased selective pressure from antibiotic overuse, both in medicine and agriculture, which accelerates resistance development.
+Preventive measures, such as using narrow-spectrum antibiotics and improving hygiene practices, aim to reduce the spread of resistance.

+The World Health Organization (WHO) claims that AMR is one of the top global public health and development threats, estimating that bacterial AMR was directly responsible for 1.27 million global deaths in 2019 and contributed to over 4 million deaths in 2021.
 The burden of AMR is immense, with nearly 5 million annual deaths associated with resistant infections.
 Infections from AMR microbes are more challenging to treat and often require costly alternative therapies that may have more severe side effects.
-Preventive measures, such as using narrow-spectrum antibiotics and improving hygiene practices, aim to reduce the spread of resistance.
-Microbes resistant to multiple drugs are termed multidrug-resistant (MDR) and are sometimes called superbugs.

-The World Health Organization (WHO) claims that AMR is one of the top global public health and development threats, estimating that bacterial AMR was directly responsible for 1.27 million global deaths in 2019 and contributed to 4.95 million deaths.
 Moreover, the WHO and other international bodies warn that AMR could lead to up to 10 million deaths annually by 2050 unless actions are taken.
 Global initiatives, such as calls for international AMR treaties, emphasize coordinated efforts to limit misuse, fund research, and provide access to necessary antimicrobials in developing nations.
 However, the COVID-19 pandemic redirected resources and scientific attention away from AMR, intensifying the challenge.

+In 2026, Israeli scientists announced the discovery of bacteria able to create dozens of copies of genes which help them survive antibiotics.